Track orders with Geotags

 Optionally, you can specify an expected location longitude and latitude for a geotag.

-This will allow you to measure deviation between actual and expected locations, and measure address accuracy and app user behavior.
+This will allow HyperTrack to provide the deviation between actual and expected locations which you can use to measure address accuracy and driver behavior.

 // create new geotag payload